isaacadams/resume/README.md

 ---
 - [ ] merge header, list, and spacer into its own component since that pattern is emerging
 - [ ] ability to generate a clean pdf of resume
+- [ ] don't want phone number in web version of resume, can replace with github profile
 - [ ] add github icon + link / profile name
     - github icon + profile name for pdf report
     - github icon + link for web view